 Remember that even if you receive one of the payments listed, you might not be entitled to one of the relevant concession cards.
 If not, you cannot receive this exemption or concession.

 Services Australia healthcare cards contain a two or three letter code telling you what type of benefit, allowance or payment it has been issued for.
 This code is on the front of the card on the last line after the words ‘CARD START’ and the date.
 The Health Care Card pictured has the letters ‘LI’ because its holder receives a Low Income Allowance.

 There are many different Services Australia health care codes and you are eligible for this duty exemption or concession, unless you have a Foster Child Health Care Card, with the code ‘FO’ or FST, or Carer Allowance Health Care Card, with the code ‘CD’.

 In limited circumstances, both the primary cardholder and their partner are considered to be cardholders for the purposes of the duty exemption or concession and are therefore both eligible pensioners.

 The most common examples of this are holders of these Health Care Cards:

-- Family Assistance (FA) DHS Health Care Card,
+- Family Assistance (FA) Services Australia Health Care Card,

-- Parenting Payment Partnered (PP) DHS Health Care Card.
+- Parenting Payment Partnered (PP) Services Australia Health Care Card.